Equine Care & Management 1 & 2 (Code EM) £252.00

 - No fixed completion date.

-- You will gain more confidence and your horse will benefit as a result
+- You will gain more confidence and you and your horse will benefit as a result

-- The course provides BHS Stages theory knowledge without the exams/assessments.
+- Gain BHS Stages theory knowledge without the exams/assessments.

 - Horse ownership not required.
 BHS membership not required.